George Livingston

 George Livingston (c.
 1933 – January 7, 2012) was an American politician who served as the first elected African American Mayor of Richmond, California, from 1985 to 1993.
 Livingston was appointed Mayor in 1985 by the city council.
 He won election as Richmond's first elected African American mayor in 1989 for a full term.

 Biography

 Early life

 Livingston was born and raised in rural Oklahoma.
 In 1952, he moved with his family to Richmond, California, where members of his family found employment in the East Bay shipyards.

 Livingston graduated from Berkeley High School in Berkeley, California.
 He received his bachelor's degree in political science from Antioch University, which had a now defunct satellite campus in neighboring San Francisco.
 Livingston said that his interest in politics began in the early 1960s, when he met Martin Luther King Jr. at a speech at Contra Costa College.

-Livingston earliest jobs included positions at a paper factory in Richmond and the Mare Island Naval Shipyard.
+Livingston earliest jobs included positions at the Mare Island Naval Shipyard. and at Continental Paper Co. in Richmond as a Salesman.
 He later worked in the regulatory department of the Pacific Gas and Electric Company for the majority of his nonpolitical career.